joeegan17/Simple-DCGAN-Implementation/README.md

 # Simple-DCGAN-Implementation
-Simple implementatino of DCGAN done as just an educational exercise.
+Simple implementation of DCGAN done as just an educational exercise.
 It takes about an hour per epoch so final results weren't evaluated

+Data pulled in via api in the notebook.